User Interface¶

 You can search for Things, line textures, sector flats, lines by type (specials) or sectors by type.

-Keyboard Shortcuts
+Keyboard Shortcuts¶

 The Keys page under Tools/Preferences is invaluable for finding or customizing shortcuts.
-Click the KEY, MODE and FUNCTION header buttons to sort the list.
+Click the Key, Mode and Function header buttons to sort the list.
 The Cheatsheet only provides commonly used shortcuts, there are many more to discover.

 Eureka uses the concept of a META key as a prefix to some shortcuts.
 By default the meta key is ; (semicolon).
 It can be changed in the Keys page under the function “MetaKey”.
+Normally META is mapped to the “Windows” key on most keyboards; however if the system captures that key, you can still use the semicolon.
+Under macOS, the control key is replaced by the Command key, so the actual Control key from macOS keyboards will work as META.

-Suggested Key bindings
+Suggested Key bindings¶

 This section lists some alternative key bindings you may find useful, while demonstrating how key bindings can be changed or added.